-- (1) If the plaintiff does not enter the case for trial on or before the date for entry for trial in the timetable applicable to the case, the relevant registry must send each party a Form 2 (Notice of default (entry for trial)). - At any time after receiving a Form 2, a party, other than the (2) plaintiff, may enter the case for trial. - (3) Rule 37(3), with any necessary changes, applies if a party other than the plaintiff enters the case for trial. - If a party other than the plaintiff enters the case for trial, then, for the purposes of completing Form 1, all other parties (including the plaintiff) are to be taken to be available to attend a pre-trial conference on any date unless notice to the contrary is filed prior to when the date of the pre-trial conference is set.
+- (1) If the plaintiff does not enter the case for trial on or before the date for entry for trial in the timetable applicable to the case, the relevant registry must send each party a Form 2 (Notice of default (entry for trial)). - (2) At any time after receiving a Form 2, a party, other than the plaintiff, may enter the case for trial.